- Job title: Visiting Professor, School of Law

 - Email: S.Hallett@leeds.ac.uk

 - Location: Liberty Building

-- Research Area: Disability in China
+- Areas of expertise: Disability in China

 Stephen Hallett is the Project Manager of the East Asia disability rights project, U-LEAD Rights Forum.
 Having focused on disability rights in East Asia for 20 years, Stephen’s in-depth knowledge and many years of working and living in China promises to make this new project a real asset to the School of Law at the University of Leeds.

 Stephen says “As a project focusing on participatory research, U-LEAD offers an exciting opportunity to help bridge the gap between universities, disabled people and their communities, while strengthening the rights discourse between China and the rest of the world.
 The Centre for Disability Studies and the School of Law offer some of the best intellectual resources this project could have.
 It’s a huge privilege to be part of this – and wonderful to be back at my alma mater!”

 Stephen was born in Tanzania, grew up in England and South Africa and, since 1983, has spent the greater part of his time in the People’s Republic of China.
 Realizing a teenage fascination for that country, he read Chinese Studies at Leeds, spending his second year at the Beijing Languages Institute in 1980.
 After graduating he won a British Council scholarship to do postgraduate studies at Beijing’s Renmin University.
 He later taught in Chinese universities and managed the Chinese Studies program at Beijing International School.
 During that time Stephen also translated and published a number of works of Chinese literature, including novels by the noted feminist writer Zhang Jie.